Above: Batches of epoxy samples awaiting accelerated testing in the hot water bath.

 We are constantly testing our products to fully understand and characterize them, and this is important both for ourselves and for our customers.
-A test method will usually produce results in a timely fashion, but there are times we must use an accelerated test method so we can get the results before we take that last lonely boat ride across the river Styx.
+A test method will usually produce results in a timely fashion, but there are times we must use an accelerated testing method so we can get the results before we take that last lonely boat ride across the river Styx.
 This article describes some of the accelerated testing we do here.
 Continue reading →

-By Glenn House — Director of Product Safety and Regulatory Compliance
+by Glenn House — Director of Product Safety and Regulatory Compliance

-Cleaning tools used for applying epoxy often involves solvents that have strong odors and are flammable.
+Removing uncured epoxy from tools used for applying epoxy often involves solvents that have strong odors and are flammable.
 A WEST SYSTEM® user suggested an alternative that does not have these problems: a solution of citrus-based hand cleaner and water.
 This solution will remove uncured epoxy from tools and can remove epoxy that has started to gel if the tools are allowed to soak for a few hours.
 Continue reading →